VESSEL REVIEW | Aqua Helix – Dutch-designed proof-of-concept crewboat with 122-passenger capacity

-Damen Shipyards Group, through its Damen Shipyards Antalya facilities in Turkey, has completed construction of a new high-speed vessel that had been developed in response to the offshore industry’s need for an alternative type of crewboat boasting cost-effective operation and improved safety features.
+The Damen Shipyards Group, through its Damen Shipyards Antalya facilities in Turkey, has completed construction of a new high-speed vessel developed in response to the offshore industry’s need for an alternative type of crewboat capable of cost-effective operation and boasting improved safety features.

 For improved comfort, there are reclining seats for all 122 technicians across two decks as well as amenities including two personnel areas, a bar, and a lounge.
 The interior spaces benefit from a 785,000BTU/hr air conditioning system and also feature wi-fi connectivity and personalised entertainment options in the form of video and music on demand.

 The crew also benefit from the much greater interior space.
 The main and lower decks both feature crew cabins and technical spaces while the main deck also has a mess with an adjacent pantry.
 The wheelhouse meanwhile was designed to provide clear 360-degree visibility.